fabioaromanini/webpack/README.md

 While you can do it manually, it's very error-prone and tedious.
 In order to solve this, there is a plugin called "html-webpack-plugin", that will generate a new index.html from a template every time you build the application.
 Every script generated from the build will be automatically inserted in this HTML!

+### webpack-dev-server (section 6)
+Webpack-dev-server is a middleware between a webpack build output and the client.
+It will watch the source code, and everytime a change ocurr, it will update the individual module that was altered, therefore, resulting in a faster build.
+Also, when using the dev-server, there is no need to manually open a html file.
+Instead, it will serve the files to requests directed to a specific port on the localhost.